icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 ## 4. Variables

-Variables are declared using the `var` keyword and must always be given an initial value.
+Variables are declared using the `var` keyword and may be given an initial value.
 For example:

 ```
 var x = 0;
+var y;
 ```

 Variable names must start with a letter, but may include letters and